sspinc/csv2avro/README.md

 # CSV2Avro

-TODO: Write a gem description
+Convert CSV files to Avro like a boss.

 ## Installation